jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Cloud Watch Metrics.md

 class NBAWSAPILibrary:
     @staticmethod
     def GetCloudWatchResourceID(param: object):
-        """Get the resource ID for a given AWS resource to use with CloudWatch metrics.
+        """ Get the resource ID for a given AWS resource to use with CloudWatch metrics.

         Args:
             param (dict): A dictionary containing the parameters needed to identify the resource.